fschaitel/ChatbotAgent/README.md

 # 🤖 Avaí Social Chatbot

 A virtual assistant created for the social, community, and philanthropic projects of **Avaí Futebol Clube**, a Brazilian football club based in Florianópolis, SC.
-Built using the no-code platform **Dify** and integrated with **WhatsApp** via the Brazilian service **DatafyChats**.
+Built using the low-code platform **Dify** and integrated with **WhatsApp** via the Brazilian service **DatafyChats**.

 ## 📍 About Avaí FC